 Fear vs. Anxiety

 On the other hand, anxiety is a more nuanced emotion, characterized by a pervasive sense of unease and worry.
-One primary difference between fear and anxiety is, unlike fear, anxiety is not always tied to an immediate threat.
-It instead emerges from a perceived or potential danger that may be more abstract or uncertain.
+One primary difference between fear and anxiety is that, unlike fear, anxiety is not always tied to an immediate threat.
+Instead, it emerges from a perceived or potential danger that may be more abstract or uncertain.
 It’s the restless feeling in the pit of your stomach before a big presentation or the nagging worry over how your future might play out.
 Anxiety can be a persistent companion, lingering in the background even when there’s no clear danger in sight.

 When Anxiety Becomes a Problem